deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

   - **SAVE**<br>
 Save the tip settings.<br>
 This option will be disabled if the tip name is empty or already exists.<br>
+If this is a new tip then it is automatically selected as the active one.<br>
   - **COPY**<br>
 Copy this tip into a new slot.<br>
 This option will be disabled if already copying the tip or when there are no free slots left.<br>